OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

 This procedure makes the following assumptions about your environment:

--  A Red Hat OpenShift 4.5 or later environment using Contrail Networking is operational.
+-  A Red Hat OpenShift 4.5 or later environment using OpenSDN Networking is operational.

 -  Your installing a version of OpenShift Virtualization that is